lisanet/fx-upscale/README.md

-## 🎞️ fx-upscale – Metal-Powered Video Upscaling
+## 🎞️ mx-upscale – Metal-Powered Video Upscaling

-`fx-upscale` is a fast, Metal-based command-line tool for upscaling videos on macOS — optimized for Apple Silicon and modern GPUs.
+`mx-upscale` is a fast, Metal-based command-line tool for upscaling videos on macOS — optimized for Apple Silicon and modern GPUs.

 ### ✅ Features